 Health Care Proxy

-Legal document that provides an individual the authority to make medical decisions on your behalf.
-This person should know your wishes about medical treatment and end of life decisions that may need to be made.
+A legal document that provides an individual the authority to make medical decisions on your behalf.
+This person should know your wishes about medical treatment and end-of-life decisions that may need to be made.

-Document that expresses your desires for end of life care.
+A document that expresses your desires for end-of-life care.
 Without a Living Will, your family may make decisions contrary to your beliefs.
 The absence of a Living Will can also create issues between family members who have different beliefs.